dotbitHQ/dotbithq.github.io/technical-details/subdid.md

 2. Enable SubDID functionality.

 ### Opening SubDID Whitelist
 Currently, the SubDID function is still in limited testing.
-If you want to open a SubDID, you can send an email to [supermancy@did.id](mailto:supermancy@did.id) and attach your project description and how you will distribute .bit SubDID in the email body.
+If you want to open a SubDID, you can send an email to [melissa@did.id](mailto:melissa@did.id) and attach your project description and how you will distribute .bit SubDID in the email body.

 ### Enabling SubDID Functionality
 As enabling the SubDID function requires occupying on-chain storage space, you need to reserve 220 CKB and manually enable the SubDID function.